KMKfw/kmk_firmware/boards/kyria/README.md

 A split keyboard with a 3x6 columnar stagger and 7 thumb keys.
 One button on each side is usually replaced by an encoder.

-Official retailer of Kyria PCB: [splitkb.com](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit).
-PCB was designed with QMK in mind and KMK implementation is not officially supported by PCB designer and seller.

 Keyboard works with controllers having Pro Micro layout.
 Existing configurations:

 | PCB version | Board                               | Config file               |